shashwat001/whatsapp-web-graph/README.md

 The logs are put in ```~/.wweb/logs/info.log```
 The online and offline info of subscribers are put in ```~/.wweb/presence.json```

+#### Note
+On April 23, 2021, Whatsapp disabled visibility of online status for the one who doesn't have user's number stored in their contact list.
+However apparently if the other person has exchanged messages with the user even without saving the number, the online status could be received.

 ## Graph generation

 To generate bar chart of the users and time spent by them on whatsapp.